MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize-Your-Device/Removable-Packages-Details/Microsoft-Windows-WinSATMediaFiles.md

 keywords: IoT Enterprise, removable packages, storage
 ---

-# Removable Package: Microsoft-Windows-WinSATMediaFiles
+# Package: WinSAT Media Files

-## Microsoft-Windows-WinSATMediaFiles
+## Description
-The Windows Assessment Tool media files have been removed from this package, however the package remains on the device with no payload.
+The Windows System Assessment Tool media files have been removed from this package, however the package remains on the device with no payload.
 This package is empty.

+**Package Name:** Microsoft-Windows-WinSATMediaFiles

-Approximate on-disk footprint: 0 KB
+**Size:** Approximately 0 KB

 ## Removing Package